-We concentrate our outreach efforts on our largest 100 shareholders - portfolio managers; buy-side professionals; stewardship teams; and environmental, social and governance (ESG) analysts - who represent 60% of our ownership.
+We concentrate our outreach efforts on our largest 100 shareholders - portfolio managers, buy-side professionals, stewardship teams and ESG analysts - who represent 60% of our ownership.
 While the Chairman, CEO and CFO together with Investor Relations are accountable for ensuring effective shareholder engagement, other senior managers from within and outside the Executive Committee also participate in the meetings.
 We conduct regular outreach to investors throughout the year.